sp1r0-vtsc/vtscc.com/src/content/blog/sams-scams.md

 #### Conclusion

-While automated browser plugins like ScamSniffer or reputational analysis sites such as dappradar can help identify known scams, the rapidly evolving nature of schemes like this pump-and-dump highlights the need for consistently using street smarts rather than searching for better technical solutions.
-By understanding the mechanics of scams and implementing strong OpSec and peeking under the covers before jumping in, we can reduce the impact of these schemes, protect the crypto community while still appreciating the constantly innovative scams at the leading edge of the bleeding edge of pig butchering.
+While tools like ScamSniffer can help identify known scams, the rapidly evolving nature of schemes like this pump-and-dump highlights the need for stronger personal vigilance and better technical solutions.
+By understanding the mechanics of scams and implementing strong OpSec, we can reduce the impact of these schemes and protect the crypto community.

+Stay informed, stay skeptical, and always question opportunities that seem too good to be true.